-After all, wouldn’t you do the same?
+Anyway, if you were a business, wouldn’t you do the same?
 If people wanted to promote their products on your website, wouldn’t you expect some compensation in return?

 Furthermore – and this is probably the greatest deterrent to free services – most musicians aren’t technical enough to back up their site and move it to a new host should that eventuality arise.

-You Have No Control Over What Isn’t Yours
+You Have No Control Over what isn’t Yours

 Invariably, some company owns the free service you’re thinking about taking advantage of.